Awesomedonut/FiddlingAroundWithCS/FiddlingAroundWithCS/notes.md

 - JITed code exhibits native performance
 - CLR ensures runtime type safety
 - BCL includes general purpose libraries and app framework functionality

+# visual studio

+# project vs solution
+- project is contained within a solution
+- solution is a container for one or more related projects, along with build information, VS window settings, and any misc files that aren't included within a specific project
+- if a solution contains only 1 project, it's p simple bc there will only be 1 executable program
+  - in this case they just share a name and location